 Everything You Need to Know About the Anti-Inflammatory Diet

 You’re no stranger to health trends.
 You know the importance of self-care and can spot the difference between vinyasa and Bikram.
+You know exactly which foods will wreak havoc on a good night’s sleep.
 Heck, you’ve even made your own turmeric latte (only once, but it still counts).
 But lately, you’ve seen the words “anti-inflammatory diet” popping up everywhere and you’re not exactly sure what the deal is.
 Here, all your questions answered.

 What Is the Anti-Inflammatory Diet?